Mothers Against Drunk Driving: History

-On May 3, 1980, Cari Lightner, a 13-year-old girl, was killed by a drunken hit-and-run driver at Sunset and New York Avenues in Fair Oaks, California.
+On May 3, 1980, Carime Lightner, a 13-year-old girl, was killed in a hit-and-run by a drunk driver at Sunset and New York Avenues in Fair Oaks, California.
 The 46-year-old driver, who had recently been arrested for another DUI hit-and-run, left Cari's body at the scene.
 Cari's mother, Candace (Candy) Lightner, organized Mothers Against Drunk Driving and subsequently served as its founding president.
 A 1983 television movie about Lightner garnered publicity for the group, which grew rapidly.

 In the early 1980s, the group attracted the attention of the United States Congress.
 Senator Frank Lautenberg (D-NJ) did not like the fact that youth in New Jersey could easily travel to New York to purchase alcoholic beverages, circumventing New Jersey's law restricting consumption to those 21 years old and older.

-The group had its greatest success with the enacting of a 1984 federal law, the National Minimum Drinking Age Act, that introduced a federal penalty (a 5%—later raised to 10%—loss of federal highway dollars), for states that did not raise the minimum legal age for the purchase and possession of alcohol to 21.
-After the United States Supreme Court upheld the law in the 1987 case of South Dakota v.
-Dole, every state and the District of Columbia made the necessary adjustments by 1988 (but not the territories of Puerto Rico and Guam).
-However, in July 2010 Guam raised its drinking age to 21.

-In 1985, Lightner objected to the shifting focus of MADD, and left her position with the organization.

-In 1988, a drunk driver traveling the wrong way on Interstate 71 in Kentucky caused a head-on collision with a school bus.
-Twenty-seven people died and dozens more were injured in the ensuing fire.
-Known as the Carrollton bus disaster, it equaled another bus crash in Kentucky in 1958 as the deadliest bus crash in US history.
-In the aftermath, several parents of the victims became actively involved in MADD and one became its national president.
+M.A.D.D.: Mothers Against Drunk Drivers, a film about the formation of the organization, was released in 1983.

 In 1990, MADD Canada was founded with Toronto activist John Bates as chair.

-In 1994, The Chronicle of Philanthropy released the results of the largest study of charitable and non-profit organization popularity and credibility.
-The study showed that MADD was ranked as the "most popular charity/non-profit in America of over 100 charities researched with 51% of Americans over the age of 12 choosing 'Love' and 'Like A Lot' for MADD".

-MADD released its first "Rating the States" report, grading the states in their progress against drunk driving, in 1991.
-"Rating the States" has been released four times since then.

-In 1999, MADD's National Board of Directors unanimously voted to change the organization's mission statement to include the prevention of underage drinking.

-In 2002, MADD announced its "Eight-Point Plan".
-This consisted of: